NICKY-TECH/MULTI-FORM/multi-step-form-project/README.md

 ## Overview

-This is a multistep form built with react to showcase my knowledge and   with the framework.
+This is a multistep form built with react to showcase my knowledge and skill.

 ### The challenge